DiRaltvein/memory-corruption-examples/README.md

   - ikos analyzed main.cpp that references the header file with implementations (imageinfo.hpp) but only errors/warnings/notes from header file were recorded.
     Other analyzers analyzed imageinfo.hpp file directly.
     Also strange observation when infer analyzes hpp file directly it finds only 1 error but when analyzing main.cpp file 3 errors are found and 2 additional errors are completly valid.
+- 8\*
+  - it is fashinating how no one can detect such a basic problem.
+Same goes to frr.c file